jabamula/asSFAu/README.md

 ====================
 Start asSFAu.py with your python platform
 - choose the FITS file(s) from your computer.
 You can choose one or more files for the same object.
-- after the file selection, the program will ask for the name of the project
+- after the file selection, the program will ask for the name of the object.
-- the files are updated
+- the files are updated and no new files are created.

 Python modules:
 ===============